arshu-123/task-2-data-visualization/README.md

 # task-2-data-visualization
 Netflix Content Analysis Dashboard using Power BI

-# Task 2 - Data Visualization and Storytelling
+# Netflix Content Analytics Dashboard

+## Project Overview

+This project focuses on analyzing Netflix's content library using Power BI.
+The dashboard provides insights into content distribution, growth trends, ratings, countries contributing content, and popular genres available on Netflix.

 ## Objective

-The objective of this project is to create meaningful visualizations and present business insights using Power BI.
+The objective of this project is to transform raw Netflix data into meaningful visualizations that help understand content trends and support data-driven storytelling.

+## Tools Used

+* Power BI
+* Microsoft Excel / CSV Dataset
+* Data Cleaning using Python (Pandas)

-## Dataset Used
+## Dataset

 Netflix Movies and TV Shows Dataset

-## Tools Used
-- Power BI
-- Microsoft Excel (for initial review)
-- CSV Dataset

-## Dashboard Title
+## Dashboard Components

-Netflix Content Analysis Dashboard
+### KPI Cards

+* Total Titles: 8,807
+* Movies: 6,131
+* TV Shows: 2,676

-## Visualizations Created
+### Visualizations

-### 1. Content Distribution: Movies vs TV Shows
+#### 1. Content Distribution by Type

-Shows the proportion of Movies and TV Shows available on Netflix.
+A donut chart showing the proportion of Movies and TV Shows available on Netflix.

-### 2. Netflix Content Growth Over Years
+#### 2. Netflix Content Growth Over Time

-Displays how Netflix content has grown over time based on release year.
+A line chart displaying how Netflix content has expanded over the years.

-### 3. Distribution of Content Ratings
-Analyzes the distribution of content ratings such as TV-MA, PG-13, TV-14, etc.

-### 4. Top 10 Countries by Content Production
+#### 3. Top 10 Countries by Number of Titles

-Highlights the countries contributing the most content to Netflix.
+A bar chart identifying the countries contributing the highest number of titles to Netflix.

-### 5. Content Distribution by Genre
+#### 4. Content Rating Distribution

+A column chart showing the distribution of content ratings such as TV-MA, TV-14, TV-PG, and others.

+#### 5. Top Genres on Netflix

-Shows the most common genres and categories available on Netflix.
+A treemap visualizing the most popular genres and content categories.

-### 6. KPI Cards
-- Total Titles Available
-- Total Movies
-- Total TV Shows
-- Total Content-Producing Countries
+### Interactive Filters

+Users can filter the dashboard by:

+* Content Type
+* Rating
+* Release Year

 ## Key Insights

-- Movies make up a larger portion of Netflix content than TV Shows.
+* Movies dominate the Netflix library, accounting for approximately 69.6% of all titles.
+* TV Shows contribute approximately 30.4% of the content catalog.
-- Netflix content library expanded significantly after 2015.
+* Netflix experienced significant content growth after 2015.
-- The United States contributes the highest number of titles.
+* The United States contributes the highest number of titles on the platform.
-- TV-MA and TV-14 are among the most common content ratings.
+* TV-MA and TV-14 are the most common content ratings.
-- International TV Shows and Dramas are popular content categories.
+* International Movies, Dramas, and Comedies are among the most popular genres.

 ## Outcome

-Created an interactive Power BI dashboard to analyze Netflix content trends and communicate business insights through effective data storytelling.
+This dashboard successfully demonstrates the use of data visualization and storytelling techniques to communicate insights from Netflix content data.
+It helps users explore trends, understand content distribution, and identify key patterns within the Netflix library.

-## Skills Learned
+## Skills Demonstrated

-- Data Visualization
+* Data Visualization
-- Dashboard Design
+* Dashboard Design
-- Power BI Reporting
-- Data Storytelling
+* Data Storytelling
-- KPI Analysis
-- Business Insight Generation
+* Business Insight Generation
+* KPI Reporting
+* Power BI Development
+* Analytical Thinking